revk/ESP32-EPDSign/README.md

 ### http

 The module can use `https` (with letsencrypt certificate), but it is recommended you use `http` on a local network if you can do so safely, as `https` uses a lot more resources on the ESP module.

+## Setting up WiFi

+As per the [The RevK library](https://github.com/revk/ESP32-RevK/blob/master/revk-user.md), initial WiFi config can be done if the devices is not already on WiFi.
+In thsi case it appears as a WiFi access point, e.g. `EPDSign-` and MAC address.

+Connect to this.
+On an iPhone the page automatically loads, in other cases you need to check the WiFi settings to see the *router address* (normally starting `10.`).
+Enter this in your browser (with `http://` prefix is necessary) to get to the settings page.